Moissaye Joseph Olgin: Early life

-Moissaye Joseph Olgin was born on March 24, 1878 in Buki, Kyiv Governorate (then part of the Russian Empire) to Chaim Aaron Novominsky and Tsipe (Gelman) Novominsky, both of whom were of ethnic Jewish origins.
+Moissaye Joseph Olgin was born on March 24, 1878, in Buki, Kiev Governorate, in the Russian Empire, to Chaim Aaron Novominsky and Tsipe (Gelman) Novominsky, both of whom were of ethnic Jewish origins.
 His father worked as a lumber camp employee.

 Olgin received a traditional education in Hebrew.
-After a short period of self-study, he began his studies at the University of Kyiv in 1900.
+After a short period of self-study, he began his studies at the University of Kiev in 1900.

-He was sympathetic to the causes of the Russian Revolution, and first became active in the underground revolutionary movement during his studies at the University of Kyiv.
+He was sympathetic to the causes of the Russian Revolution, and first became active in the underground revolutionary movement during his studies at the University of Kiev.
 His writings for Jewish and revolutionary publications earned him some fame among the many Russian Jews, who were heavily oppressed by the government of Tsar Nicholas II.
 He took part in a Jewish revolutionary student group known as "Freiheit" (Freedom).

 In 1901 Olgin was elected chairman of the Students Central Committee.
 The tsarist regime ordered his arrest in April 1903 on a charge of organizing Jewish self-defense groups against anticipated pogroms.

-In 1904, Olgin left the University of Kyiv and went to Vilno as a member of the Vilno Committee of the Jewish Bund.
+In 1904, Olgin left the University of Kiev and went to Vilno as a member of the Vilno Committee of the General Jewish Labour Bund.
 There he was arrested but released on bail.
 He then became a member of the editorial board of the Arbeiter Stimme (Labor's Voice).
 He was the author of all the proclamations issued by the Central Committee of the Bund during the Revolution of 1905 while at the same time he prepared literary compositions for the illegal Jewish press.
 While editing newspapers and working with these underground organizations he also wrote books, short stories and literary essays.

 In 1907, he traveled to Germany to continue his studies at the University of Heidelberg.
 He continued his studies there until 1910, when he returned to Russia.

 Traveling in Germany at the onset of World War I, he was unable to return to Russia, and immigrated to the United States in 1915.